ethereum/go-ethereum/accounts/scwallet/README.md

   * A USB smartcard reader
   * A keycard that supports the status app
+  * PCSCD version 4.3 running on your system **Only version 4.3 is currently supported**

 ## Preparing the smartcard

+  **WARNING: FOILLOWING THESE INSTRUCTIONS WILL DESTROY THE MASTER KEY ON YOUR CARD.
+ONLY PROCEED IF NO FUNDS ARE ASSOCIATED WITH THESE ACCOUNTS**

   You can use status' [keycard-cli](https://github.com/status-im/keycard-cli) and you should get version 2.1.1 of their [smartcard application](https://github.com/status-im/status-keycard/releases/download/2.1.1/keycard_v2.1.1.cap)